 Certain forms of nonlinear model can be fitted by Generalized Linear Models (glm()).
 But in the majority of cases we have to approach the nonlinear curve fitting problem as one of nonlinear optimization.
-R's nonlinear optimization routines are optim(), nlm() and nlminb(), which provide the functionality (and more) of S-PLUS's ms() and nlminb().
-We seek the parameter values that minimize some index of lack-of-fit, and they do this by trying out various parameter values iteratively.
+R's nonlinear optimization routines are optim(), nlm() and nlminb(), We seek the parameter values that minimize some index of lack-of-fit, and they do this by trying out various parameter values iteratively.
 Unlike linear regression for example, there is no guarantee that the procedure will converge on satisfactory estimates.
 All the methods require initial guesses about what parameter values to try, and convergence may depend critically upon the quality of the starting values.